 - Very accurate speed estimation (comparing to the treadmill) – treadmill set at 10.7km/hr – with Zwit putting that at 10.85km/hr after conversion of pace

-You have a battery life measured in multiple months.
-If you have been that lazy and not been for a run in 6 months, well shame on you!
-But seriously, there is no faffing waiting for the recharge if you do find a flat battery, just swap the coin cell and head out
+You have a battery life measured in multiple months, a simple user interface, and the cheapest hardware approach to running on Zwift.
+Even if a battery life of months, as the battery is easily user replaceable there is no faffing waiting for the recharge if you do find a flat battery, just swap the coin cell and head out

 The fact that the MilestonePod can be used with Zwift, and for such a low price point is utterly astounding to me.
 They could have produced a black box, which allowed reasonable accuracy on Zwift running, and I’d have still said “Great device!”
 Given the shown accuracy for speed and distance when on Zwift, all the additional information, and how this might improve your running as well, I have no hesitation in giving the MilestonePod 5/5, AND a TitaniumGeek Recommend!